 create key-pairs

-On top of these, installing PROX inside of the VMs, like with many other open source projects, often requires downloading the source code and compile it in your platform.
+On top of these, installing PROX inside of the VMs, like with many other open source projects, often requires downloading the source code and compiling it on your platform.
 That means you download the PROX source codes, compile it to get the execute, then configure and run the application.
-In this section we’ll introduce how PROX is installed in our setup we built for this book, You can find more details in PROX website here: https://wiki.opnfv.org/display/SAM/PROX+installation
+In this section we’ll introduce you on how PROX is installed in our setup we built for this book.

+MORE?
+You can find more details in PROX website here: https://wiki.opnfv.org/display/SAM/PROX+installation.

-The software and CPU model we use here are shown below:
+The software and CPU model used here are:

 [root@a7s3 ~]# cat /etc/centos-release CentOS Linux release 7.7.1908 (Core)